 The Public Guardianship for the Elderly Program is designed to aid persons 60 years of age and older who are unable to make financial or medical decisions and have no family member, friend, bank or corporation willing and able to act for them.
 The District Public Conservator may, through court appointment, legally make decisions for the client and manage the person's care and/or property.
 An individual may request the District Conservator to serve as attorney-in-fact under a Durable Power of Attorney for finances and/or health care.
-This instrument should specify the powers of the attorney-infact and should always be "durable," allowing it to remain in effect in case of disability.
-At the beginning of FY16, the Upper Cumberland's Public Guardianship program was serving the greatest number of clients with the contracted amount of state dollars, compared to other regions of the state.
+This instrument should specify the powers of the attorney-in-fact and should always be "durable," allowing it to remain in effect in case of disability.
+As a result of great partnerships with courts and Adult Protective Services, the Upper Cumberland continues to serve the largest number of guardianship clients, as compared to the other programs across the state.